Cedar Lodge, Minehead

 Main Description

-Woodcombe Lodges and Cottages, a family-run business, provides four-star self-catering accommodations.
+The property is located as part of a small complex of lodges and cottage, which is a family-run business providing four-star self-catering accommodation.
 Nestled in 3-acre gardens along a peaceful lane, it's just a 5-minute drive from Minehead's shops, pubs, and restaurants, with the beach and seafront nearby.

 Property Features: